Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Authors

-1 Master's student in sports physiology and health, Faculty of Humanities, University of Kashan, Kashan, Iran
+1 Department of Sports Sciences, Faculty of Humanities, University of Kashan, Kashan, Iran.

-2 Associate Professor of Sports Physiology, Faculty of Humanities, University of Kashan, Kashan, Iran
+2 Corresponding Author, Department of Sports Sciences, Faculty of Humanities, University of Kashan, Kashan, Iran.

 Abstract

-Introduction: The expression of chemerin and vaspin bioactive molecules is done through the communication between adipose tissue and other biological systems of the body, which play a role in the pathogenesis of metabolic syndrome and the pathogenesis of obesity and diabetes.
-The purpose of this study was the effect of eight weeks of HIRT training on the serum levels of chemerin, vaspin and factors effective in the pathogenesis of diabetes in obese and overweight prediabetic men.
+Introduction: The expression of chemerin and Vaspin bioactive molecules is done through the communication between adipose tissue and other biological systems of the body, which play a role in the pathogenesis of metabolic syndrome, obesity, and diabetes.
+This study aimed to investigate the effect of eight weeks of HIRT training on the serum levels of Chemerin, and Vaspin, and factors effective in the pathogenesis of diabetes in obese and overweight pre-diabetic men.

-Methods: In this semi-experimental study, 30 obese prediabetic men (3 0 to 45 years old) were divided into two experimental and control groups (15 people in each group).
-The experimental group participated in the HIRT program with an intensity of 80-85% of a maximum repetition for 8 weeks and three sessions each week for 60 minutes.
-The serum levels of Camrin, Vaspin and diabetes indicators were measured on two occasions before and after the test.
+Methods: In this semi-experimental study, 30 pre-diabetic obese men (30 to 45 years old) were randomly assigned to two experimental and control groups (15 people in each group).
+The experimental group participated in the HIRT program with an intensity of 80-85% of 1 repetition maximum for 8 weeks and three sessions each week for 60 minutes.
+The serum levels of Chemerin, Vaspin, and diabetes factors were measured on two occasions pre-test and post-test.

-Conclusion: Probably, HIRT exercises can have a beneficial effect on Camrin, Vaspin and some effective indicators in diabetes and body composition in pre-diabetic obese men.
+Conclusion: In general, HIRT training can have a beneficial effect on Chemerin, Vaspin, and some factors affecting diabetes and body composition in pre-diabetic obese men.

 Keywords